dazuma/toys/toys/docs/guide.md

 important to understand that behavior if you use optional values.

-First, if a flag has an optional value that is not provided on the command line, then the "value" is automatically set to `nil`.
+First, if a flag has an optional value that is not provided on the command line, then the option is set to `true`, as if it were a normal boolean flag that didn't take a value.
 Consider this example:

     tool "flags-demo" do
       flag :output, "--output [DIRECTORY]", default: "."